lucianHymer/whine/README.md

 The code here provides:

 - The customized ERC721 token contract
+- A marketplace contract
 - A client-side application for minting, trading, and redeeming token
 - A NodeJS server-side application to handle steps in the minting process which require privary
+- A [subgraph](https://thegraph.com/hosted-service/subgraph/lucianhymer/whine) for the WHINE token

 Winery owners can mint WHINE tokens and distribute them at an initial sale price.